Honors in Science, Technology, and Society

-- For 2020-21: Submission of final thesis—in physical form and as a PDF—to the thesis advisor, second reader, and Director of Science, Technology, and Society no later than March 29 for May graduates and November 15 for December graduates.
+- For 2021-22: Submission of final thesis-in hard copy and as a PDF--to the thesis advisor, second reader, and Director of STS no later than April 15 for May graduates, and November 15 for December graduates.

 All students who satisfactorily complete STS 1970 and STS 1971 will receive course credit for their thesis work.
 In order to receive Honors in Science, Technology, and Society, however, several additional criteria must be met.
 Upon submission of the thesis, the student must:

 - Have remained in good academic standing throughout the academic year.

 - Have had no violations of the Academic Code of Conduct during honors candidacy

 - Have completed all requirements for the concentration